pyOpenSci/software-peer-review/how-to/onboarding-guide.md

 "I'm pretty busy, I can't handle a new package for a few weeks."

-In addition to handling packages, editors weigh in on group editorial decisions, such as whether a package is in-scope, and determining updates to our policies.
+In addition to handling packages, editors weigh in on group editorial decisions, such as whether a package is in scope, and support updates to our policies.
 We generally do this through Slack, which we expect editors to be able to check regularly.
 We have editorial board calls annually.

-Every 3-6 months the Editor-in-Chief responsibilities rotate to a new editor.
+Every 3-6 months, the Editor-in-Chief's responsibilities rotate to a new editor.
 You'll have the opportunity to enter this rotation once you have been on the editorial board for at least 6 months.

 OPTIONAL: Some editors also take on bigger projects to support pyOpenSci and improve the peer-review process.
-This is entirely optional but please let us know if you are interested in additional activities that support the organization.
+This is entirely optional, but please let us know if you are interested in additional activities that support the organization.

 We hope that you'll join our growing editorial board!